Safe-DS/DSL/docs/Development/how-to-add-a-new-language-concept.md

 # How to add a new language concept

 1. Create new classes in the EMF model (_abstract syntax_):
    1. [Update the Ecore file][SafeDS.ecore].
-Ensure that `SmlAbstractObject` is either a direct of transitive supertype.
+Ensure that `SdsAbstractObject` is either a direct of transitive supertype.
    1. [Update the Genmodel file][SafeDS.genmodel].

 1. Update the grammar (_concrete syntax_).